MewsSystems/gitbook-booking-engine/changelog/README.md

 # Changelog

-## 7th November 2024
+## 11th November 2024
-* Updated [Google Triggers Reference](../integrations/google-triggers-reference.md), updated purchase event location and trigger condition.
+* Integrations: Updated [Google Triggers Reference](../integrations/google-triggers-reference.md), updated purchase event location and trigger condition.

 ## 28th August 2024
 * API: Fixed documentation for `Customer` which never accepted address fields and is of the same type as `Booker` in [Create reservation group](../booking-engine-api/operations/reservation-groups.md#create-reservation-group).
 Documentation only.